 In some cases, it is also possible that the node sends the transactions without verifying the integrity of the data provided to the node.
 Such situations may arise when the node has incentive to forward the transaction to the ledger such as bribery or greed.

 PDL Network External Storages

+Introduction

 A PDL network may include several internal and external storage.
 The external storage can be managed by several types of entities such as trusted and non-trusted third party, internal or external PDL participants and governance nodes.
 Typically, external storage is a method to offload the I/O task away from the PDL consensus to enable performance benefits.
 External storage devices usually do not run PDL consensus, and may not be part of the chain at all.
 The records maintained by them may not be visible or verifiable by the PDL participants except to the nodes directly connected to them.